iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 - PUT endpoints no longer acts as "add or update", but instead solely as "update".

-- POST endpoints for searching has been removed, please refer to the GET endpoints using query parameters instead of HTTP request body to query.
+- POST endpoints for searching have been removed, please refer to the GET endpoints using query parameters instead of an HTTP request body to query.

   - This allows finer control over the search endpoints.
 Starting with v5, you now have a range of `{field}Match` query parameters that does a "soft match".
-Where instead of trying to match the result verbatim, the API will try a fuzzy or partial search for better human search results.
+Where, instead of trying to match the result verbatim, the API will try a fuzzy or partial search for better human search results.

 - All endpoints without a path parameter declaring an ID are working with lists